samvera-deprecated/hydra/doc/Lesson:-create-a-git-repository.md

-This lesson is known to work with hydra (gem) version 6.1.0.
-_Please update this wiki to reflect any other versions that have been tested._

 Note: This lesson is basically equivalent to the [Create A New Git Repo](http://curriculum.railsbridge.org/curriculum/create_a_new_git_repo) step in the RailsBridge Curriculum.

 # Goals